surmwill/recycler_unity/README.md

 # Nuances

-### The Recycler cannot control entries' widths or heights.
+### Entries set their own auto-size.

-Entries must control their own width and height as a side effect of necessary performance concessions (editor checks will ensure this).
 If your content is not auto-sized, this is not an issue.
+Otherwise, entries must control their own width and height as a side effect of necessary performance concessions (editor checks will ensure this).

-Instead of what is typically done:
+Instead of what is typically done, with having the root (Entries) controlling sizes:

 <pre>
-Entries (root <strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i>, <i>controlChildWidth</i> checked, and a <strong>ContentSizeFitter</strong>) - baked into Recycler, cannot modify.
-Here with wrong values for demonstration.
+Entries
   |- Entry 1 (<strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i>, <i>controlChildWidth</i> checked)
   |- Entry 2 (<strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i>, <i>controlChildWidth</i> checked)
   |- Entry 3 (<strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i>, <i>controlChildWidth</i> checked)